 OFID’s Trade Finance Facility (TFF) targets transactions to facilitate import and export activities and to address working capital requirements in developing countries.
 The general principles guiding the Facility include developmental impact, South-South cooperation and additionality.
 TFF operations are available to governments, private entities, commercial banks, regional DFIs and any other institution active in an OFID partner country.
-OFID products include import-, export- and pre-export financing, warehouse receipt financing, SME trade support, working capital financing and unfunded risk participations.
-Instruments include conventional loans as well as Sharia-compliant financing facilities.
+OFID products include import-, export- and pre-export financing, warehouse receipt financing, working capital financing and unfunded risk participation.
+Instruments include conventional loans as well as Islamic financing facilities.

-In terms of actual commitments, OFID approved an aggregate US$433.3m through the TFF in 2014, the bulk of it (US$302m) in nine transactions drawn from an existing global trade participation scheme with the International Islamic Trade Finance Corporation and included a maiden TFF operation in Djibouti.
-These funds facilitated the import of petroleum products and agriculture inputs by partner beneficiary countries as well as exports of strategic commodities, among other things.
+In terms of actual commitments, OFID approved an aggregate US$294.4m through the TFF in 2016.
+The lion’s share (US$264.4m) was drawn from an existing global trade participation scheme with the International Islamic Trade Finance Corporation and included a maiden TFF operation in Djibouti.
+These funds facilitated the import of petroleum products and agriculture inputs by beneficiary countries as well as exports of strategic commodities, among other things.
 The remaining US$30m was channeled via financial intermediaries to support the import and export funding needs of SMEs in Armenia and Costa Rica, the latter a second country new to the TFF in 2016.